What is Hamilton Norwood Scale?

 The doctors, medical team and trichologists working on hair loss treatment classify and mention male pattern baldness with a code.
 This code is coming from Hamilton-Norwood Scale.
 In 1950s Dr James Hamilton introduced the scale and later it is revised and updated by Dr O’Tar Norwood in the 1970’s.
 Dr O’tar Norwood modified the stages and added 3a, 3 vertex, 4a and 5a.

 The Hamilton-Norwood Hair Loss Scale is a tool to assess how severe a man’s hair loss or his level of baldness.

 Men lose their hair in different patterns.
-Some may lose the hair from temples, some may suffer from hair loss at the back of the head called vertex, some may have receding hairline and at the same time hair loss at the back.
+Some may lose the hair from temples, some may suffer from hair loss at the back of the head called vertex, some may have a receding hairline and at the same time hair loss at the back.

 If a man hair loss type is higher on the scale, that means his options are limited for hair loss treatment.
 For example, some medical substances, such as Minoxidil (Rogaine) and Finasteride are not useful anymore for the hair loss type 5 and over.

 Let’s have an idea about Norwood Hamilton Scale that the medical team always mention.
-You can easily fit your hair loss type on scale by seeing the pictures and explanations below.
+You can easily fit your hair loss type on the scale by seeing the pictures and explanations below.

 Norwood Hamilton Scale – Stage 1

-Stage 1 is the least amount of hair loss in hairline and hence there is no need for the treatment.
-However if you have already genetic hair loss in your family, please follow your case and decide the appropriate time for the treatment with an expert.
+Stage 1 is the least amount of hair loss in the hairline and hence there is no need for the treatment.
+However, if you have already genetic hair loss in your family, please follow your case and decide the appropriate time for the treatment with an expert.

 Norwood Hamilton Scale – Stage 2

-There are hair loss at the front temporal sides, the shape is like triangular at both part.
-Small amount of hair loss also appears in the middle of the front head.
-At this stage it is better to depict what the reasons are for hair loss, whether it is male pattern baldness or another reason.
+There is hair loss at the front temporal sides, the shape is like triangular at both parts.
+A small amount of hair loss also appears in the middle of the front head.
+At this stage, it is better to depict what the reasons are for hair loss, whether it is male pattern baldness or another reason.